 - We are proud of our library where the children can enjoy a wide selection of books.
 Children have opportunities every week to visit the school library and borrow a book.
-They may visit after school on Monday between 3.30 and 4.00, during lunch time and each class also has time during the week where the children may visit the library.

-- Children participate in weekly guided reading sessions to deepen children’s inferential, retrieval and decoding skills.
+- In KS1 children participate in weekly guided reading sessions to deepen children’s inferential, retrieval and decoding skills.
 Children are placed into similar ability groups which are reviewed on a regular basis.
 The text chosen for a given guided reading session will challenge the group in terms of meaning and word difficulty.
 There is a balance of fiction, non-fiction and poetry texts chosen for guided reading sessions over a half-term period.

 Watch a video here on 10 things to think about when reading with your child: